Meeting the Challenge of Short Duration Random Vibration Testing

 Download PDF

-The inherent nature of randomness means that there is statistical variance in the PSD, creating estimation error, that is reduced as more data frames are captured and contribute to the calculation.
-This takes extra time, something engineers don’t have in a short duration test.
+Control software generates a PSD by separating time-domain data into a series of frames, calculating the FFT for each frame, and then averaging the power values of the FFTs.
+The inherent nature of randomness means there is statistical variance in the PSD, which creates estimation error.
+This error is reduced as more data frames are captured and contribute to the calculation.
+However, this process takes time, which is something engineers do not have in a short-duration random vibration test.

 comparison of a sample controller's acceleration spectral density to that of a separate signal analyzer.
 The latter shows the resonant peaks, including some that are well beyond abort limits.

-Note that high PSD estimation variance during the start of a test, or a change in level, does not mean there is something wrong with the PSD estimation method.
+Note that high PSD estimation variance during the start of a test or a change in level does not mean there is something wrong with the PSD estimation method.
 Volatility is a natural and expected characteristic of a random signal.
 The variance is only reduced as more frames of similar data are calculated and averaged into the PSD.

 iDOF